Real Estate MCP Server

 python main.py

-To inspect and debug your MCP server, you can use the MCP Inspector tool:
+To inspect and debug your MCP server during development:

 This will launch the MCP Inspector interface, allowing you to: